kit-foxboy/hyprkit/README.md

 1. Create a new directory in `themes/`
 2. Add your config directories (hypr, waybar, wofi, etc.)
 3. Include a `theme.toml` file (currently decorative, but I have plans!)
-4. Cross your fingers and hope I doesn't break it
+4. Cross your fingers and hope I don't break it

 Example theme structure:
 ```